Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 }
 ```

-2. Validating Results:
+TODO 2.
+Validate Results:

-- errors or successful results<sup>[2](#footnote2)</sup> can be found in your Xcode Debug log, so be sure to print messages to signify *success* or *failure* conditions...
+- errors or successful results<sup>[2](#footnote2)</sup> can be found in your Xcode Debug log, so be sure to print messages to the log to signify *success* or *failure* conditions...

+<!--
 3. In constructing your project, follow practices we learned for constructing an API Layer...

-<!--
 - Create a Request Builder class to supply the configured request for the POST request (for now -- we will expand this class later in the course)

 5. Add a Unit Test for asserting 1 failed/error condition